 This museum campus now includes five buildings dating from the late 1780s through the 1820s, which are being reinterpreted to illustrate the emergence over time of a resilient and distinctive French Creole culture in the region.
 We are still working to better understand this culture, which incorporated and adapted elements of French, Native American, African, Colonial Caribbean, Colonial Canadian, and Colonial English and German lifeways and practices, while still maintaining its essential identity as French, including the use of a French-based dialect and adherence to the Roman Catholic faith, and NSCDA-MO continues to support that pursuit of better understanding and interpretation through underwriting and encouragement of ongoing archival research and archaeology projects about the region's early history.

 A new building was added to the campus in 2018: The Centre for French Colonial Life orientation and exhibits facility.
 Located in a former bank building adjoining the campus , the Centre was developed as an exhibits and education center with orientation, gift shop, offices, and climate-controlled collections storage functions.
 Temporary galleries will be used to present special interpretive exhibits and collaborative projects.
-Our long-term goal is to eventually develop and refine the purpose and subject matter of the museum campus in broader ways, as the Centre for French Colonial Life at Ste.
-Genevieve.

 Photo courtesy of Susan Hurt